Linko-3D/Simple-Online-Multiplayer-Networking-Authoritative-Dedicated-Server/README.md

 # Simple Online Multiplayer Networking Authoritative Dedicated Server

 A simple Godot multiplayer setup.
-Change the IP address to your cloud service public DNS, then compile and upload it as a Linux headless version with debug.
+Change the IP address to your cloud hosting public DNS, then compile and upload it as a Linux headless version with debug.
 The clients will connect automatically to the server.
 The server has full authority; players can only send inputs in order to prevent cheating.
 The server is the only one able to see the players’ inputs.
 The server selects a random map, then selects a random node in the spawn area group, obtains its dimensions, and sets a random position for the client spawned inside it.

 ## Tutorial to host the game online